-- All persons are classified as for school attendance into the following three categories: - Persons attending school those who were attending school at the time of the Census. - Persons completed school those who had graduated from school and were not attending school at the time of the Census. - Persons never attended school those who had never attended school as well as those who left. the elementary school unfinished.
+- All persons are classified as for school attendance into the following three category. - Persons attending school those who are now attending school - Persons completed school those who have graduated from school and are not attending school now - Persons never attended school those who have never attended school as well as those who left the elementary school unfinished

 Schools mentioned above refer to regular schools such as elementary schools, junior and senior high schools, colleges and universities and the like, irrespective of whether they are governmental, public or private schools.
 Schools also include both day and night schools and schools of both current and old systems.
-However, such non-regular schools as preparatory schools, dress-making schools, cooking schools, English conversation schools, training centers for the employees, etc. are not included in "school".
+However, such non-regular schools as preparatory schools, dressmaking schools, cooking schools, English conversation schools, training centers for the employees, etc. are not included in "school".